-- Inpatient room and board
+- · Inpatient room and board

-- Providers services
+- · Providers services

-- Intensive care or special care units
+- · Intensive care or special care units

 - Operating rooms, procedure rooms and recovery rooms

-- Surgical supplies and anesthesia
+- · Surgical supplies and anesthesia

 - Drugs, blood, medical equipment and oxygen for use in the hospital

 - X-ray, lab and testing billed by the hospital

 Even though you stay at an in-network hospital, you may get care from doctors or other providers who do not have a network contract at all.
-In that case, you will not have to pay any amounts over the allowed amount for covered services.
+In that case, you may not have to pay any amounts over the allowed amount for covered services.

-You pay out-of-network cost-shares if you get care from a provider not in your network.
-You will not be balanced billed for certain services provided by a non-participating provider.
+You pay out-of-network cost shares if you get care from a provider not in your network.
+You will not be balanced billed for certain services provided by an out-of-network provider.
 See How Providers Affect Your Costs for details.